Christians and Islam

 Christianity:

-Scripture says that death came into the world through sin.
-Because Adam and Eve - the first humans created by God - sin-ned, they became mortal.
-All people who lived after Adam also died because they were also sinful and therefore fell un-der the death sentence too.
-Thus, only a sinless person could atone for the sins of man-kind and thus redeem them from death.
-The Old Testament predicted that the Messiah would die for man's sins and that shortly thereafter God would raise him from the dead.
-This prophecy was fulfil-led in Jesus.
+The Holy Scripture teaches us that death came into the world through sin.
+Because Adam and Eve - the first people God created - sinned, they became mortal.
+All people who lived after Adam also died because they were also sinful and therefore also subject to the death sentence.
+Thus, only a person who is himself sinless could atone for the sins of humanity and thus redeem them from death.
+The Old Testament predicted that the Messiah would die for the sins of men and that God would raise him from the dead shortly afterwards.
+This prophecy was fulfilled in Jesus.
+Since Jesus was without sin, only he could accomplish the work of redemption.
+That is why God gave Jesus the privilege of rising from the dead.
+The New Testament credibly testifies to the resurrection of Jesus.
+Mohammed, on the other hand, was not sinless, otherwise he would also have been resurrected from the dead.
+But unlike Jesus, Muhammad's body was buried and decayed.

-The Bible unmistakable testifies that a person is only declared righteous by God through faith in Jesus.
-Thus it is not pos-sible for any human being to be saved by good works alone.
-Eternal life is a gift from God that no onecan earn.
-A godly life, however, is the consequence that comes from believing in Jesus and knowing that you are saved.
+The Bible unequivocally testifies that only through faith in Jesus can a person be declared righteous by God.
+Therefore, it is not possible for any human being to be saved through good works alone.
+Eternal life is a gift from God that no one can earn.
+However, a godly life is the consequence that comes from faith in Jesus and the assurance of being saved.

 --> Mark 2,1-12 / Romans 3,23-24 / Romans 5,12 /